NYUDataBootcamp/website/content/undergrad_outline.md

 Last update: \today

+## Where and When
+- Meeting times:

+- Meeting place:

 ---
 ## Important Links
 - **[THE SYLLABUS.](https://github.com/NYUDataBootcamp/Materials/blob/master/Documents/bootcamp_syllabus.pdf)** All the important details about the course, procedures, important dates, etc.